 Weighing just under four pounds, the internal compartment of this pack is cavernous and holds up to 1250 cubic inches of gear.
 In total there are 16 storage compartments, including the dual-entry main compartment and five zip pockets for smaller items.

-Even when fully loaded, this pack is comfortable to wear, with padded hip supports and a back pad which is air cooled.
+Even when fully loaded, this versatile pack is comfortable to wear, with padded hip supports and a back pad which is air cooled.
 An included WeatherGuard cover keeps everything secure and protected from the elements.

 What we liked:

 - Good amount of versatile pockets for storing tools and equipment

 - Easy to adjust to fit, with extra long adjustable straps